-For these few facts that still need to be taught, I don’t use a particular strategy, but rather I teach students how to use a known fact.
+For these facts we can teach students how to use a known fact.

 For example, for the equation 6×6, we could use a fact that we know like 5×6, and then just add one more group of 6.